VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/user-email-verification.md

 1. The processing is requested in `SendUserEmailVerificationAsync()` as described in the scenario above.

-## Email Verification in Storefront Kit
+## Email verification in Frontend Application Kit

-The Storefront kit is an example of Platform API clients.
+The Frontend Application kit is an example of Platform API clients.

 ![Email verification in Storefront](media/email-verification-2.png)